1938 – 1954: The Merediths

-Kenneth Andrew Meredith was born in Liberty Center, Indiana about 1903 to John H. and Zella (nee Mott) Meredith.
+Kenneth Andrew Meredith was born in Liberty Center, Indiana, about 1903, to John H. and Zella (nee Mott) Meredith.
 John H. Meredith lived in Muncie, Indiana and worked in the street car barn according to the 1907 Muncie (IN) City Directory.
-By the 1910 Census, John and Zetta [sic] Meredith lived in Grant, West Virginia and worked as a pumper on an oilfield.
+By the 1910 Census, John and Zetta [sic] Meredith lived in Grant, West Virginia, where John worked as a pumper on an oilfield.
 By 1911, John H. Meredith lived in Akron, Ohio and worked at Goodrich Company.
-In the 1913 Akron City Directory, John H Meredith lived at a separate address as Zetta Meredith.
+In the 1913 Akron City Directory, John H. Meredith lived at a separate address from Zetta Meredith.
 He worked as a fireman in Erie, and she worked as a housekeeper.
-According to Cuyahoga County (OH) Marriage Records, 1810- 1973, Zetta Meredith was divorced in Akron in 1914 and remarried John A. Canda in 1919.
+According to Cuyahoga County (OH) Marriage Records, 1810–1973, Zetta Meredith was divorced in Akron in 1914 and remarried John A. Canda in 1919.

-Hazel Lamont Meredith (nee Lamont) was born in Cleveland, Ohio about 1906 to John and Mary (nee McMichael) Lamont.
-According to census records, John was a native Scot, foundry moulder and Mary was a native of Ireland.
+Hazel Lamont Meredith (nee Lamont) was born in Cleveland, Ohio, about 1906, to John and Mary (nee McMichael) Lamont.
+According to census records, John was a native Scot and a foundry moulder; Mary was a native of Ireland.
+Hazel was an artist by temperament: a dancer, an accomplished violinist, and a singer.
 According to the 1930 Census, Hazel L. Lamont was a 24-year-old dancer at a theatre and restaurant in Cleveland, Ohio.
+Hazel and Kenneth’s sister, Gladys, were close friends through the dance world in Cleveland, and it was through this friendship that Kenneth and Hazel met.

 Kenneth Meredith and Hazel Lamont were married on August 8, 1930 in Shaker Heights, Cuyahoga County, Ohio by Justice of the Peace William J. Zoul.
 Of note, W. J. Zoul was the same individual that married Kenneth Meredith’s mother to his step-father.